How To Solve The Smoking Problem

 People are not born smokers.

 Public health organisations are much exercised to appeal for funding to run stop-smoking clinics.
-They have a modest success with smokers who seek their help in supporting them on their quitting journey so that they eventually cease poisoning themselves by inhaling tobacco smoke into their lungs all day.
+They have a modest success with smokers who seek their help in supporting them on their quitting journey so that they eventually cease poisoning themselves by repeatedly sucking tobacco fumes into their lungs every day.

 The last sentence is, of course, ironical in its quoting of the phraseology used by stop-smoking clinics.
 Quitting smoking is not a journey—it’s a state: you either smoke or you don’t.
 The need that smokers have is to quit—right now.
 Is it a state that one approaches gradually with many false starts while one makes quit attempts, that is, repeated failures, to quit?

 Then there are smokers who seem almost proud of the fact that they smoked for a decade or two (or more) and then—they quit!—or they switched to a purportedly less harmful way of continuing in thrall to their nicotine addiction such as with e-cigarettes.

 I am known as an advocate for banning tobacco but if this proposal seems draconian, then here is an alternative, kinder way to achieve the same thing.

 If it’s thought it would be unreasonable and unfair to ban cigarettes outright because people believe they would go through insufferable withdrawal symptoms, here’s how to do it in two easy steps: